Shower gel

-Shower gel (also shower cream or body wash) is a specialized liquid product used for cleaning the body during showers.
+Shower gel (also called body wash) is a specialized liquid product used for cleaning the body during showers.
 Not to be confused with liquid soaps, shower gels, in fact, do not contain saponified oil.
 Instead, it uses synthetic detergents derived from either petroleum or plant sources.

 Body washes and shower gels have a lower pH value than the traditional soap, which is also known to feel less drying to the skin.
 In certain cases, sodium stearate is added to the chemical combination to create a solid version of the shower gel.

 History

 Shower gel is a derivative invention of the liquid soap, which first appeared in the 1800s.
 In 1865, William Shepphard patented the formula behind the liquid soap, but the product gained eventual popularity with the rise of Palmolive soap in 1898, by B.J.
 Johnson.

-Modern chemistry later enabled the creation of the shower gel, which specialized in cleaning the entire body during baths and showers.
+Over time, the formula was adjusted to be less harsh and more skin suitable.
+This eventually led to tailored body products such as shower gel.
+The switch from traditional bar soaps to liquid soaps picked up in the 1950's due to modernized fragrance and packaging options and convenience.

+Safety, ingredients, and the environment

+Shower gels are known to contain water, a surfactant (typically Sodium laureth sulfate), moisturizers, and fragrance.
+Some ingredients are known to cause irritation, allergic reactions, and/or harm to the environment.
+A 2024 article details the toxicological risks linked with the chemicals in the beauty and personal care products observed.
+This resulted in the cosmetics industry's transition into cleaner formulations and sustainable packaging.
+A 2022 study on sustainability in cosmetics also spotlights the shift to becoming eco-friendly as some manufacturers now offer refill stations and sustainable packaging.